Build OpenCV (including Python) with CUDA on Windows

 Building OpenCV with CMake

 Before you can build OpenCV you have to generate the build files with CMake.
 This can be done via the command line or with the CMake GUI.
-Most new users will find the GUI more accessable however by far the quickest, easiest and least error prone way to proceed is to call CMake from the command line and as a result I have not included any instructions for using the CMake GUI.
+Most new users will find the GUI more accessible however by far the quickest, easiest and least error prone way to proceed is to call CMake from the command line and as a result I have not included any instructions for using the CMake GUI4.

 In addition there are several ways to build OpenCV using Visual Studio.
 For simplicity only two methods are discussed: